James Crawford (American football): Green Bay Packers

-Future Hall of famer, Crawford, signed with the Green Bay Packers as an undrafted free agent on August 8, 2018.
+Crawford, signed with the Green Bay Packers as an undrafted free agent on August 8, 2018.
 He made the Packers 53-man roster out of training camp after originally entering as a long shot to make the team, in part because he did not join the team until ten days after camp began.
 Crawford made his NFL debut during the Packers season opener against the Chicago Bears.
 Crawford was named the Packers' captain on special teams three times, including the team's final game of the season against the Detroit Lions.
 Crawford played in all 16 of the Packers games during his rookie season, making nine tackles and recovering a fumble.

 After initially making the 53 man roster out of training camp, Crawford was waived by the Packers on September 2, 2019.

 Miami Dolphins

 Crawford was claimed off waivers by the Miami Dolphins on September 3, 2019.
 He was placed on injured reserve on September 26, 2019 after playing in three games, making one tackle.

 Crawford was waived on August 31, 2020.